CodingItWrong/codingitwrong.com/_drafts/deciding-what-to-test.md

 - Integration: closer to actual usage, but slower and can break
 - Acceptance: testing the whole system, what user sees; lot of repetition and slow, can be more brittle b/c UI dependent, not test isolation

-You need a strategy to decide how much of each type of test to do, when.
+You need a strategy to decide how much of each type of test to do.
+As I looked for answers, I found they were inseparable from bigger questions: what process do you go through?
+What is your end goal as far as good code?
 Your strategy depends on bigger questions: what do you think good code is, and therefore what is the purpose of each type of test to that end?

 You can't tell someone's strategy by looking at the test.